Updated: Oct 1, 2022

 and that's what we'd just experienced.
 The Pier had been one of my boltholes for an occasional hour or so of respite when visiting Dad over the previous couple of years and now that would not be required any more.

 Built in 1897 for Great Yarmouth's Lacon's brewery, the Pier Hotel found its fifteen minutes of fame in Danny Boyle's film 'Yesterday'.
-If you're in a hurry just scroll along to the 3:00 mark to see the place in all its glory.
-A Lacon's falcon even makes an appearance right at the end.
+A Lacon's falcon even makes an appearance at around 1:55.

 That's enough of the name-dropping and digressing.
 Let's get back to the story.
 Now, where was I?